nitschmann/hora/README.md

-# Hora - Simple Time Tracking CLI
+# hora - Simple Time Tracking CLI

 A simple and intuitive command-line time tracking tool built with Go.
 Track your project time with ease using a clean CLI interface.